BryanF1nes/BryanF1nes/README.md

 I am a self taught web developer!
 Learning to code was always a idea in my head, it wasn't really a passion until one day I made my first ever calculator application utilizing the resources at @TheOdinProject.
 That was when everything changed and I knew I wanted to pursue a life long career in the world of programming and web development!
 I've been teaching my self programming for over 8 months, from the humble beginnings of HTML, CSS, and JavaScript.
 To the world of React, Tailwind, and Node/Express to be able to round my self off as a full-stack developer!

 * 🌍  I'm based in Virginia!
-* 🧠  I'm currently learning advanced topics within the React framework and will be moving onto Node.js soon!
+* 🧠  I'm currently learning NodeJS and Electron for building Rest API's and desktop applications!
 * ⚡  I'm pretty sure I have an obsession with Lord of the Rings two to three viewings every couple of months sometimes isn't enough!

 <h1 align="center">Developer Skills</h1>